automated-assessment/nexus_monorepo/README.md

 - Run `make restart-syslog`
   - This restarts Syslog in the current environment

-### Test tools
+### Test graders

 Run `make test-graders` to run grader tests.
 More information can be found in the [grader-testing documentation](grader_tester/README.md).
 Nexus needs to be down for this to run correctly.
-You should also only run this in a separate workspace from your dev workspace, as grading tools may be modifying their databases as part of the test runs.
+You should also only run this in a separate workspace from your dev workspace, as graders may be modifying their databases as part of the test runs.

 Run `make test-nexus` to run rspec tests on the core management component.
 These tests aren't yet complete, so contributions are always welcome.
 At the end of this, nexus will be down!

-### Adding tools
+### Adding graders

-To add a grading tool, you need to provide a Dockerfile for it and mention it in a number of places: the various `docker-compose.graders.*.yml` files need to be updated.
-The tool also needs to be mentioned in the dependencies for `nexus` in [`docker-compose.yml`](docker-compose.yml) as well as the dependencies of `grader-tester` in [`docker-compose.tests.yml`](docker-compose.test.yml) (at least if you want to be able to run black-box tests against it).
+To add a new grader, you need to provide a Dockerfile for it and mention it in a number of places: the various `docker-compose.graders.*.yml` files need to be updated.
+The grader also needs to be mentioned in the dependencies for `nexus` in [`docker-compose.yml`](docker-compose.yml) as well as the dependencies of `grader-tester` in [`docker-compose.tests.yml`](docker-compose.test.yml) (at least if you want to be able to run black-box tests against it).
 See also [DOCKER-COMPOSE-FILES](DOCKER-COMPOSE-FILES.md).

+If your grader is to be implemented in JavaScript or as a shell script, you may be able to benfit from the [abstract grader stub implementation](abstract-grader/README.md).
+This provides everything required for communication with Nexus and GHE, allowing you to focus on the key grading functionality.

 ## Health checks